Murder Mystery Game AI

 How to Use AI for Red Herrings in Mysteries

 AI can help you create red herrings - misleading clues - in mystery games to keep players guessing.
-Here's how AI makes this process easier:
+Here's how AI can support this process:

-• Endless Variety: Generate unique clues for every game session.
+• Varied Content: Generate unique clues for different game sessions.

 • Tailored Difficulty: Match clues to players' skill levels.